theworldisnotflat/shriveling_world/markdown/usrdoc/blender_tutorial.md

  In the _Blender File View_, find and select the .obj file on your system, then click **Import OBJ** or press **Enter**.
 The OBJ import allows only one file at a time.

+Objects are named before exportation from 'Shriveling world' and will show in the right [_Outliner_](https://docs.blender.org/manual/en/latest/editors/outliner.html) panel:

+ * _cone Tokyo_
+ * _cone Hiroshima_
+ * ...
+ * _curve HST 001_
+ * _curve HST 002_
+ * _curve Aircraft 001_
+ * ...

- For the sake of organization we will import each .obj file in a [collection](https://docs.blender.org/manual/en/latest/scene_layout/collections/introduction.html).
+ For the sake of organization we can import each .obj file in a [collection](https://docs.blender.org/manual/en/latest/scene_layout/collections/introduction.html).
 We could do this by creating a collection for each additional import and renaming each collection to our needs in the [_Outliner_](https://docs.blender.org/manual/en/latest/editors/outliner.html).

  Select the desired collection in the _Outliner_ before importing the corresponding file as mentioned before.